Lifetime Revenue CohortAnalysis

 cohort analyses.
 The most common variation is filtering by user acquisition source.
 For example, you might want to look at this chart for customers who came from

 paid search, or an affiliate program.
-This will help you understand if the customers from one acquisition source are more loyal or valuable than another.
-Of course, you can also filter by demographics or other user attributes.
+This helps you understand if the customers from one acquisition source are more loyal or valuable than another.
+You can also filter by demographics or other user attributes.

 Another way to look at the data is with an incremental, rather than cumulative, data perspective.
 This shows the incremental amount that an average user spends in each month after they are acquired.
-This is useful for forecasting the amount of repeat purchases you will get from existing users.
-We can look at this with other things besides revenue as well.
-Some examples include margin as well as non financial metrics like invites, votes, or messages.
+This is useful for forecasting the number of repeat purchases that you get from existing users.
+You can look at this with other things besides revenue as well.
+Some examples include margin and nonfinancial metrics like invites, votes, or messages.